boundary/meter-plugin-cassandra/README.md

 | Supported |   v   |    v    |    v    |  v   |

 * Java 1.7 or later.
-* This plugin is compatiable with Cassandra 2.1 or later.
+* This plugin is compatible with Cassandra 2.1 or later.

 #### Boundary Meter versions v4.2 or later